e-vergo/LeanArchitect/README.md

 ## Dependency Inference

-LeanArchitect automatically infers dependencies by analyzing which constants a declaration uses:
+LeanArchitect automatically infers dependencies by analyzing which constants a declaration uses.
+The `collectUsed` function traverses the expression tree of a declaration's type and value, collecting all referenced constants that have `@[blueprint]` attributes.

 ```lean
 @[blueprint "lem:a"]